cwahlfeldt/waffleiron-old/web/wp-content/plugins/filebird/readme.txt

 = When I move an image to another folder, does this action affect the image appearance on my frontend? = No, it does not.
 The image is still displayed correctly on the site frontend.

+= If I create a folder or category, does this override the default WordPress path "wp-content/uploads"? = No, it does not.
+The plugin helps organize files into folders visually.
+The file default path still remains.

+= Is there anything happen on my site if I uninstall FileBird? = No worries, your website will be safe.
+All your media files can be found in the library as before you install FileBird.

+= Where can I find the Documentation for this plugin? = You can find it here [https://ninjateam.gitbook.io/filebird/](https://ninjateam.gitbook.io/filebird/)

 = Is FileBird free? =
 Yes, FileBird is free to use with 10 folders/categories